Who is proposing to build the Guernsey Power Station?

 What benefits will the project provide to the local economy?

-Tax revenues: Over its lifetime, the Guernsey Power Station will contribute substantial dollars in local taxes to the local community and the Rolling Hills Local School District.
+Tax revenues: Over its lifetime, the GPS will contribute substantial dollars in local taxes to the local community and the Rolling Hills Local School District.

 Local jobs: Plant construction will take approximately 30 months.
-The project will generate up to 500 construction jobs during peak construction phases.
+The project will generate more than 500 construction jobs during peak construction phases.
 Once the plant is online, it will employ approximately 25 long-term professional workers.

-What are the environmental effects of such a plant?
+What are the environmental benefits of such a plant?

 Air: Modern power plants are cleaner and more efficient than out-of-date facilities.
 Modern plants burn one-third less fuel per unit of electricity generated than older plants.
 In addition, the advanced gas turbine technology available today is cleaner, reducing emissions of key air quality substances 90 percent or more per unit of electricity generated.
 As more modern power plants come online, the region will experience significant air quality benefits.